LucianoPerezD/PrepCourseHenry/README.md

-# PrepCourseHenry
+Luciano Perez Day

-First repository.
-Practising about it
+First time creating a repository and cloning it into my desktop.